bossjones/boss-bot/xnotes/project-idea-prompt.md

 - Keep security in mind with proper credentials management via .env and pydantic-settings
 - Follow TDD principles strictly: Red-Green-Refactor
 - Write tests before implementing features
+- Use dpytest for Discord.py testing
 - Use pytest fixtures for reusable test components
 - Implement comprehensive test coverage
 - Mock external dependencies for faster tests
 - Document test cases and their purposes
 - Use parameterized tests for edge cases
 - Include both positive and negative test scenarios
+- Clean up test resources properly using fixtures
+- Use dpytest's message verification for Discord interactions